View trusted insights from KidsHealth.org, the No. 1 most-viewed health site for children, created by the experts at Nemours.

 The other day I heard my 13-year-old daughter complain, "I'm fat."
 She's started to stay away from family meals and says she's not hungry.
 I'm upset that she's already worried about her weight and that she may be developing an eating disorder.
 How do I know if there's a problem and what can I do to help her if there is?

 It's common for teens to be concerned about how they look and to feel self-conscious about their weight.
+That goes for girls and boys.
 During puberty, kids' bodies change dramatically and they face mounting social pressures, like dating, making friends, and fitting in.